Upsonic/gpt-computer-assistant/README.md

 Upsonic is a reliability-focused framework.
 The results in the table were generated with a small dataset.
 They show success rates in the transformation of JSON keys.
 No hard-coded changes were made to the frameworks during testing; only the existing features of each framework were activated and run.
 GPT-4o was used in the tests.

 10 transfers were performed for each section.
 The numbers show the error count.
 So if it says 7, it means 7 out of 10 were done **incorrectly**.
 The table has been created based on initial results.
 We are expanding the dataset.
 The tests will become more reliable after creating a larger test set.
+Reliability benchmark [repo](https://github.com/Upsonic/Reliability-Benchmark)

 | Name     | Reliability Score % | ASIN Code | HS Code | CIS Code | Marketing URL | Usage URL | Warranty Time | Policy Link | Policy Description |